icedterminal/ffmpeg-installer/README.md

 The build contained in this installer is obtained from [gyan.](https://www.gyan.dev/ffmpeg/builds/) No tampering or modification has occured.
 Simply packaged into an installer.
 Rather than compile my own ffmpeg build I opted to use one that is already available.

+> [!NOTE]
+> Windows 8 and later has a "SmartScreen" feature that blocks software that it doesn't trust.
+Naturally since it has never seen this software, it may warn you.
+The installer is safe as is the contained ffmpeg build.
+If you are unsure, you may cross check the ffmpeg binary with gyans archives (`get-filehash`) or upload to virus total.
+You may need to click "Run anyway" when the warning appears.

 gyan makes a few notes regarding these builds:

 > [gyan] hosts packages containing binaries of ffmpeg, ffprobe and ffplay.
 These are compatible with Windows 7 and above.
 They may work on Windows Vista but that hasn't been tested.
 If you're downloading ffmpeg to support features in a program such as Krita or Blender, get the release essentials build.
 All builds are 64-bit.